OliWM/Frankentext/README.md

 Generates new sentences based on provided text, by tokenizing and utilizing sucessors and various indicators (Capital start letter, '.', '?', '!') to properly initiate and end sentences.

+Examples of outputs:

+1:
+Miserable himself that abhorrence and in prospect, more terrible to be ever ardent and on earth will fade away; my own enjoyment in the excellent qualities which my unfortunate guest whose thoughts were moved?

+Alas!

+2:
+For while the master, of eloquence and ordered us to utter exclamations of your design?

+Frankenstein!

 ## Compile and run
 To compile quick and dirty with clang just